-Our intent is to measure the effect of batch-size on the model size, RAM usage, and CPU utilisation for on-device training.
+Our intent is to measure the effect of batch size on the model size, RAM usage, and CPU utilization for on-device training.
 Given a model, we find the best possible configuration for training in a mobile environment.
 For this experiment, we randomly select one speaker and train the model using Adam \cite{adam} optimizer with learning rate of the model to 10e-5.

-Along with batch-size, another critical tuning parameter for training a model on-device is learning rate, as it determines the convergence time and accuracy of results.
+Along with batch size, another critical tuning parameter for training a model on-device is learning rate, as it determines the convergence time and accuracy of results.
 We compare two learning rates, 10e-5 and 10e-6 for different sub-models.
-We chose a learning rate of 10e-5, as the baseline model was trained with same.
+We chose a learning rate of 10e-5, as the pre-trained baseline model was trained with same.
 We compare it with a lower learning rate of 10e-6, as we are fine-tuning the model for a particular user.
 Hence, a lower learning rate might move towards the minimum and prevent overshooting.